Thank you for your support!

 - FAIC awards 80 to 100 grants and scholarships annually, totaling more than $300,000, for fellowships, international travel, workshop attendance, student attendance at professional meetings, preparation of conservation manuscripts, and other projects.

-- 75 to 80 small to mid-sized museums receive collections assessments each year through a cooperative agreement with the Institute for Museum and Library Services.
+- 100 small to mid-sized museums receive collections assessments each year through a cooperative agreement with the Institute for Museum and Library Services.

-- FAIC supports online and print publications in the conservation field, such as the STASHC web resource for storage solutions and the English and Spanish-language editions of the Emergency Response and Salvage Wheel.
+- FAIC supports online and print publications in the conservation field, such as the STiCH tool for making sustainable decisions, STASHC web resource for storage solutions, and the English and Spanish-language editions of the Emergency Response and Salvage Wheel.

 - FAIC has increased the availability of conservation materials by digitizing back issues of the Journal of the AIC, creating online tutorials in photographic chemistry and conservation science, and using wikis to share catalogs of conservation practice.